dotnet/AspNetCore.Docs/aspnetcore/mvc/razor-pages/ui-class.md

 For more information, see [dotnet new](/dotnet/core/tools/dotnet-new).

 ------
 Add Razor files to the RCL.

+## Razor Class Library restrictions.

+* Razor files must be under the *Areas* folder.
+* The ASP.NET Core runtime does not search for partial files in the RCL */Areas/{FeatureName}/Pages/Shared/* folder.

 The RCL can be refrenced by:

 * Nuget package.
 See [Creating NuGet packages](/nuget/create-packages/creating-a-package) and [dotnet add package](/dotnet/core/tools/dotnet-add-package) and [Create and publish a NuGet package](/nuget/quickstart/create-and-publish-a-package-using-visual-studio).
 * DLLs - for example, *{ProjectName}.dll* and *{ProjectName}.Views.dll*.
 See [dotnet-add reference](/dotnet/core/tools/dotnet-add-reference). *{ProjectName}.Views.dll* contains the compiled Razor content.